top of page

 That was the year Matra-Sport--a French race car constructor--introduced the Matra MS80, the first F1 chassis in a decade to step ahead of Lotus technologically.
 Stewart easily won the 1969 world championship driving the Matra MS80.
 “The best race car I ever drove,” Stewart said later, after he retired at the end of 1973.

-In 1968, Tyrrell negotiated a deal with Matra, the Ford Motor Company, and Stewart, and moved up to F1.
+In 1968, Tyrrell negotiated a deal with Matra-Sport, the Ford Motor Company, and Jackie Stewart, and moved up to F1.
 The Matra MS10 was well-engineered, but very much a Lotus clone.
 Stewart managed three wins in 1968 while Lotus won five races and the world championship.

 The next generation Matra, the MS80, was a decided step forward.
-Bernard Boyer, who joined Matra in 1966, was the designer.
-Boyer made two significant changes: (1) he reduced unsprung weight by replacing the front 15-inch wheels with 13-inch rims, and by fitting inboard brakes in the rear, and (2) he massed the fuel load at the center by widening the side tanks to create the car’s coke bottle shape.
-To further increase centralized weight he moved the oil tank from the front, to back between the driver and the engine, and moved the oil radiator, battery, and fuel pump there as well.
+Bernard Boyer, who joined Matra-Sport in 1966, was the designer.
+Boyer made two significant changes: (1) he reduced unsprung weight by replacing the front 15-inch wheels with 13-inch wheels, and by fitting inboard brakes in the rear, and (2) he massed the fuel load in the center of the chassis by widening the side tanks to create the car’s coke bottle shape.
+To further increase centralized weight he moved the oil tank from the front, to a place between the driver and the engine, and moved the oil radiator, battery, and fuel pump there as well.
 With the Matra MS80, the words, “low polar moment of inertia” entered the racing vocabulary, which is a fancy term for centralized weight distribution.

-Matra wanted to continued supplying a chassis to Stewart in 1970, provided Stewart switched from the Ford DFV to Matra’s new V12.
-By now Stewart was making personal appearances for Ford all over the world and was being paid too much money to simply walk away in order to continue with the French race car maker.
-And Matra-Sport could no longer supply a chassis to Stewart because it had invested heavily in the V12, thanks to funding from the French government which wanted an all-French car to win the championship.
+Matra wanted to continued supplying a chassis for Stewart to race in 1970, provided Stewart switched from the Ford V8 to Matra’s new V12.
+By now Stewart was making personal appearances for Ford all over the world and was being paid too much money to simply walk away in order to continue his association with the French F1 constructor.
+And Matra-Sport could no longer supply a chassis to Stewart because it had invested heavily in developing its V12 engine, thanks to funding from the French government which wanted an all-French car to win the championship.
 To further complicate the issue, Simca had purchased Matra-Sport, and Simca was owned by Chrysler, and Chrysler was not about to help Stewart win another title if Ford was powering their car.

-Without Stewart, Matra never won another Grand Prix race let alone a second world championship.
-Eventually, Matra pulled out of F1, concentrated on Le Mans, and won the race three years running, 1972-3-4.
-It would be another decade before a French car won another Grand Prix, and another 35 years before a French car won another constructor’s championship.
+Without Jackie Stewart, Matra-Sport never won another Grand Prix race, let alone a second world championship.
+Eventually, Matra-Sport pulled out of F1, and concentrated solely on winning Le Mans, which it did for three years running, 1972-3-4.
+Ironically, it wouldn't be for another decade before another French F1 car would win a Grand Prix (1980 South African Grand Prix: Rene Arnoux, driving for Renault), and another 35 years before a French racing machine would win another F1 world championship (2005 season, Fernando Alonso, driving for Renault).

 - END -